akashpawar6474/DSA-/README.md

 65. Floyd warshall algo finding shortest distance for all pairs of nodes => vimp problem asked in OA of clooktrack imp concept after dijkstra
 66. Reduction Operations to Make the Array Elements Equal => sorting and count simple problem
 67. Sum of Digits in Base K => very good basic math algorithmic problem
+68. Longest Substring Of All Vowels in Order => simple slinding window problem involving little bit observation to check if curr ele is less than previous